vitobotta/hetzner-k3s/docs/Recommendations.md

 ### Limitations of Default Setup

 Hetzner's private networks, used in hetzner-k3s' default configuration, only support up to 100 nodes.
-If your cluster is going to grow beyond that, you need to disable the private network in your configuration.
+If your cluster is going to grow beyond that, you need to disable the private network in your configuration, to use the public network instead (no worries, all traffic between nodes is automatically encrypted with Wireguard).

 ### Large Cluster Architecture (Since v2.2.8)